TITLE 86: REVENUE

 B) An item of income is not included in double-taxed income to the extent it is excluded or deducted in computing the tax for which the credit is claimed.
 For example, State X allows a deduction or exclusion equal to 60% of long-term capital gains and for 100% of winnings from the State X lottery.
 Only 40% of long-term capital gains is subject to tax in that state.
 Similarly, an individual subject to the Washington, D.C. unincorporated business tax is allowed to deduct from taxable income a reasonable allowance for compensation for personal services rendered.
 This deduction is in fact an exclusion for the "personal income" of the individual, which Congress has forbidden Washington, D.C. to tax except in the case of residents.
 Accordingly, double-taxed income is net of this deduction.

-E) For taxable years beginning prior to January 1, 2006, compensation paid in Illinois under IITA Section 304(a)(2)(B), as further explained in Section 100.3120 of this Part, is not included in double-taxed income, even if another state taxes such compensation.
-For example, an Illinois resident whose base of operations is in Illinois, but whose employment requires him or her to work in Illinois and for a substantial period of time in State Z, must treat all compensation from such employment as paid in Illinois under IITA Section 304(a)(2)(B)(iii).
+E) For taxable years beginning prior to January 1, 2006, compensation paid in Illinois under IITA Section 304(a)(2)(B), as further explained in Section 100.3120 as in effect for the taxable year, is not included in double-taxed income, even if another state taxes that compensation.
+For example, an Illinois resident whose base of operations is in Illinois during 2005, but whose employment requires him or her to work in Illinois and for a substantial period of time in State Z, must treat all compensation from his or her employment as paid in Illinois under IITA Section 304(a)(2)(B)(iii) as in effect for 2006.
 None of that compensation may be included in double-taxed income, even if State Z actually taxes the compensation earned for periods during which the resident was working in State Z. Public Act 94-247 (effective January 1, 2006) repealed the provision in IITA Section 601(b)(3) that stated compensation paid in Illinois may not be included in double-taxed income, and so compensation paid in Illinois may be included in double-taxed income in taxable years beginning on or after January 1, 2006.

 F) Some states impose an alternative minimum tax similar to the tax imposed by IRC section 55, under which a taxpayer computes a regular taxable income and also computes an alternative minimum taxable income by reducing some exclusions or deductions, and eliminating other exclusions and deductions entirely.
 The taxpayer applies different rate structures to regular taxable income and to alternative minimum taxable income, and is liable for the higher of the two taxes so computed.
 An item of income included in a state's alternative minimum taxable income but not in the regular taxable income of that state is not included in base income subject to tax in that state unless the taxpayer is actually liable for alternative minimum tax in that state.
 For example, a state allows a 60% capital gains exclusion for regular tax purposes, but includes 100% of the capital gains in its alternative minimum taxable income.
 If a taxpayer incurs alternative minimum tax liability in that state, 100% of the capital gains is included in double-taxed income.
 If only regular tax liability is incurred, only 40% of capital gains is included in double-taxed income.